dnlmlr/windows-hotkeys/README.md

 }
 ```

-## Current limitations

-### Threading
+## Threading
 Due to limitations in the windows API, hotkey events can only be received and unregistered on the
 same thread as they were initially registered.
-This means that a `HotkeyManager` instance can't be
+This means that a normal
-moved between threads.
+`singlethreaded::HotkeyManager` instance can't be moved between threads.

-Using `windows-hotkeys` with multithreading is still possible, but the `HotkeyManager` must be
+Using the `windows-hotkeys` `singlethreaded` API with multithreading is still possible, but the
-created and used on the same thread.
+`singlethreaded::HotkeyManager` must be created and used on the same thread.

-A possible solution to this limitation might be to have each `HotkeyManager` run it's own thread in
-the backgroud that is used to register, unregister and listen for hotkeys.
-This might be implemented
-in the future and would provide a more ergonomic way to use the `HotkeyManager` in general.
+However by the default enabled `threadsafe` feature add the `threadsafe::HotkeyManager`
+implementation which solved this issue and provides the default `HotkeyManager` implementation.

+This is done by launching a background thread when a `threadsafe::HotkeyManager` is instantiated
+that is listening for commands on a channel receiver.
+There is one command for each of the
+`HotkeyManager` functions and upon receiving a command, the matching function is called from that
+same thread.
+The `threadsafe::HotkeyManager` is nothing more than a stub that controls the actual
+backend thread via these channel commands.
+This way all of the hotkey functions are executed on the
+same thread, no matter from where the stub functions are called.